dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ### Create a Routing Module

-Because of how the CLI generates files in their own subdirectories, sometimes it's more straightforward to create new features manually.
+Because of how the CLI generates multiple files per component in its own subdirectory, sometimes it's more straightforward to create a new feature manually.
 Regardless, we should know how to do this.
 Let's create a routing module in the `ng2-dinos/src/app/core` folder.
 We'll name this file `app-routing.module.ts`:

 ```typescript
 // ng2-dinos/src/app/core/app-routing.module.ts